MYRTLE BEACH GRAND PRIX

 All of the following pictures, except as noted, were taken during this event.

 MB Grand Prix is very much a family business; everyone came out for this, as well as many local leaders.
 They had a barbeque cook-out, and showed their pictures and videos.
 I got one of those "Last Ride" t-shirts, too.
+This was covered on the news locally by WPDE.

 Co-owners Mark Lazarus, Robby Lazarus (manager), and Jack Lazarus, who started